August 3, 2024 tips for growing orchids indoors

 17. Support Flower Spikes

-Use stakes to support flower spikes.
-This prevents them from breaking under the weight of blooms.
-Gently tie the spikes to the stakes with soft plant ties or clips allowing room for the spikes to grow.
+Gently tie the spikes to the stakes with soft plant ties or clips and make sure the is enough room for the spikes to grow.

 Tips for Blooming